Guardians pushing unexpected season into postseason, will have chance to end Series title drought

 “Right away on that first road trip, we saw something special that this team might be able to get it done.
 Now we’re in it.
 We have an opportunity.”

 Lacking big names and big bats in the lineup, Cleveland has found success by playing with an aggressive attitude.
-They call it "Guards ball,” and it places a premium on patient at-bats, knocking the opponent's starter out as early as possible, taking the extra base and playing solid defense.
+It's known as “Guards ball,” and it places a premium on patient at-bats, knocking the opponent's starter out as early as possible, taking the extra base and playing solid defense.

 Everyone contributes, and Vogt has taken pride in using his entire roster.

-It doesn't hurt that he's been able to lean on baseball's nastiest bullpen, anchored by All-Star closer Emmanuel Clase, who hasn't blown a save since May and could become the league's first reliever to win the Cy Young in 32 years.
+It doesn't hurt that he's been able to lean on baseball's nastiest bullpen, anchored by All-Star closer Emmanuel Clase, who hasn't blown a save since May and is making a case to become the league's first reliever to win the Cy Young Award in 32 years.

 The Guardians don't quit.